aws-samples/nextcloud-server/README.md

 If `enableALB` is `Yes`
 - `AlbConsole`: ALB console URL
-- `AlbUrl`: ALB domain name URL.
+- `AlbDnsName`: ALB domain name.
 Create a DNS CNAME or [Route 53 alias](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) to ALB domain name especially if you are using HTTPS listener

 ## Using Nextcloud